 A plaque in our reception area commemorating our opening reads:

 The Athenians raised a statue to the genius of Aesop, and placed the slave on an imperishable pedestal, to show that the path of honour is open to all and that glory is the attribute of worth and not of lineage.

 The philosophy commemorated by the words inscribed on the plaque has remained a principal value of our Chambers and its barristers.

-Our Chambers’ inaugural heads of Chambers were John Spender QC and John Stowe QC.
-Our current head of Chambers is Martin Einfeld QC.
+Our Chambers’ inaugural heads of Chambers were John Spender KC and John Stowe KC.
+Our current head of Chambers is Martin Einfeld KC.

 Throughout the history of our Chambers, we have been proud to have seen a number of our former members elevated to judicial office.
 Those members are:

 Other notable appointments include former head of Chambers John Spender KC’s appointment as Australia’s Ambassador to France and Monaco in 1996.
 Mr Spender also served as Australia’s ambassador to Portugal from 1996 to 1998.